The Mole (American TV series) season 6: Episode 5

-Candidates divide themselves into three groups based on how they want to travel for the mission: by train, on foot or by car.
-Each group has 90 minutes (the time it takes the train) to collect three packages and deliver them to Dagun Station.
+Contestants divide themselves into three groups based on how they want to travel to Dagun Station for the mission: by train, on foot or by car.
+Each group has 90 minutes (the time it takes the train) to collect three packages and deliver them to the station.

-The group travelling by train must use a hook to retrieve three packages hanging on the side of the track as the train passes on the way to Dagun Station.
+The group travelling by train attempt to use a hook to retrieve three packages hanging on the side of the track as the train passes on the way to Dagun Station.
 Each bag they obtain is worth $2,000.
-The group travelling on foot must run seven miles down a trail towards Dagun Station, collecting their three packages worth $3,000 each at properties along the way.
+The group travelling on foot must run seven miles towards the station, collecting three packages worth $3,000 each at properties along the way.
 Along the trail are also bicycles which they can use instead at the cost of $2,000.
-The group travelling by car must use a map to navigate and drive themselves to Dagun Station and collect three packages worth $1,000 each along the way.
+The group travelling by car use a map to navigate and drive themselves to the station, and collect three packages worth $1,000 each along the way.
 For each package delivered to Dagun Station in time, its value is added to the pot.

-$11,000 was earned for the pot – $7,000 from the foot team and $4,000 from the train team.
+$11,000 was earned for the pot.